 “These are,” writes Poundstone, “a mathematical curiosity, a type of ‘trick’ dice that confound most people’s ideas about probability.”

-A nice description of nontransitive dice by Ivars Peterson at the Mathematical Association of America’s website:
+Ivars Peterson describes nontransitive dice on the Mathematical Association of America’s website:

 The game involves four specially numbered dice.
 You let your opponent pick any one of the four dice.
 You choose one of the remaining three dice.
 Each player tosses his or her die, and the higher number wins the throw.
 Amazingly, in a game involving 10 or more throws, you will nearly always have more wins.